Rai Usman Khan

 Rai Muhamamd Usman Khan Kharal (born 9 September 1972) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 He was born on 9 September 1972 in Faisalabad.

 He has a degree of Bachelor of Arts which he obtained in 1995 from University of the Punjab.

 Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-56 (Faisalabad-VI) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-56 (Faisalabad-VI) in the 2013 Pakistani general election.
 He joined Pakistan Muslim League (N) in May 2013.